Tilted sensitivity analysis in matched observational studies: Data examples

 Table \ref{tab:change} shows the results.
-We see that for the data sets FM, DC, AB, and CM, the tilted sensitivity analysis outperformed the conventional approach for all choices of test statistic.
+We see that for the data sets FM, DC, and AB, the tilted sensitivity analysis outperformed the conventional approach for all choices of test statistic.
 For LH, the conventional sensitivity analysis outperforms the tilted approach for all test statistics.
 For SL, the tilted sensitivity analysis outperformed the conventional approach for all test statistics except for the \texttt{u868} rank test from \citet{ros24}.
-The adaptive approach generally lags behind the better of the two approaches, but can perform materially better than the laggard; this is particularly striking in the findings from data set FM, where choosing the conventional sensitivity analysis would have yielded materially lower sensitivity values than the tilted or adaptive approaches.
-Observe that for \texttt{u868} rank sum test in data set AH, the adaptive procedure outperforms both the conventional \textit{and} the tilted sensitivity analysis.

-Unlike the other studies, the results for study CM involve a comparison of the tilted and conventional sensitivity analyses when using a sign-score statistic, as described in \S \ref{sec:signscore}.
-The differences in performance are solely driven by different choices of weights for the Mantel-Haenszel test.
-For this data set, the sign-score weights yield slightly worse performance than the implict weights of the tilted approach.
+The heuristics developed in the web-based supporting material which compare the observed within-set spread of the centered scores $q_{ij}-\bar{q}_i$ to that of the realized treated contribution $T_i-\bar{q}_i$ largely mirrored the sensitivity value comparisons in Table 2.
+The refined heuristic predicted the better performing method for every data-set/statistic combination except SL/\texttt{u868}, where the conventional value only slightly exceeded the tilted value, 1.50 versus 1.49.